tnkrueckergreen/PyBootMatic/README.md

 # PyBootMatic

 PyBootMatic is a script for building customized Linux and Windows ISO images.
 It uses Rich for enhanced console output and requires several dependencies.
+The alpha version configures the critical files needed for a bootable ISO (kernel, grub.cfg, etc)

 ## Installation